neopragma/ruby-galaxy/README.md

 end
 ```

-To process requests and format responses, we create the file app/handler.rb and code the behavior for the default URI path.
-For now, we'll create a response document with the name of the service and a brief description.
+To process requests and format responses, they create the file app/handler.rb and code the behavior for the default URI path.
+For now, they create a response document with the name of the service and a brief description.
+Should different requirements emerge later, it will be easy to change this.

 ```
 class Handler